seed-cat/seedcat/docs/recovery.md

 Dictionary attacks require you have a text file in the `seedcat` folder.
 We provide english dictionaries of various lengths (sorted by word frequency) in the `seedcat/dicts` folder you can use.
 - Specify a dictionary file using the relative path starting with `./` and separated by `/`
 - We use this format regardless of your platform so that commands are portable
-- To  separate multiple dictionaries or delimiters use `,`
+- To separate multiple dictionaries or add text delimiters use `,`

 If you want to guess 1 lowercase word and 1 uppercase word separated by `"-"` using the `--passphrase` argument:
 ```bash